Sigyn: Goddess of Victory in Norse Mythology

 Sigyn is associated with the Nauthiz rune in Norse religion, and this often forms part of any representation of the goddess on an altar.
 She is also linked with symbols of the bowl or an old-fashioned key and with rose quartz, green garnet, and pearls.

 Sigyn can be called upon to help you carry your burdens and make them feel lighter and more manageable.
-Bring a bowl of water and an empty bowl to your altar and a small vessel that will allow you to drip water from one vessel into the other.
+Bring a bowl of water and an empty bowl to your altar, and a small vessel that will allow you to drip water from one vessel into the other.
 With each drip, tell the goddess of a burden that you need help with, and then place it into her bowl.
 You can repeat yourself several times.
 With each drop, she will help lighten your load.

 Nauthiz rune in runic circle